How to Pre Sell Your Product Idea

 Step 5: Close Your Offer

-In the end like any launch you want to have a beginning and an end.
+In the end like any launch, you want to have a beginning and an end.
 This is critical to having a successful launch.
-Adding scarcity is the best way to get people motivated in taking action.
+Adding scarcity is the best way to get people motivated to take action.
 If you just open the course and never close it people will never take action because they always have the option to buy.

 Side Note: One ninja trick you can do so you don’t over send to many emails to those who are opening them is to filter those that aren’t opening your emails and send a second email to just those people.